nymtech/nym-mixnet/README.md

 bash clean.sh
 ```

-This removes all log files and database
+This removes all log files and database.

 ## Usage